warte67/SDOM/docs/progress.md

 - Plan for future language hooks (e.g., Python).
 - Maintain and update Doxygen and Markdown docs as features evolve.
 - Implement garbage_collection() for display objects.

-## Current repo/test state (summary)
-DisplayObject_UnitTests.cpp now contains:
-- A concise numeric mapping header above the DisplayObject tests.
-- Full human-readable descriptions (matching the strings passed to UnitTests::run) in place of the short mapping comments.
-- Test functions renamed to DisplayObject_test1 … DisplayObject_test10.
-- The tests vector updated to call the new functions and includes matching descriptive comments.
-- Debug output updated to reference DisplayObject_test10 where applicable.
-- A clean build and test run were executed successfully.